fhcflx/ciencia-medica/_posts/2025-10-06-nobel-fisiologia-medicina-2025.en.md

 _How T cells find a virus.
 Illustrations: © The Nobel Committee for Physiology or Medicine.
 Ill.
 Mattias Karlén._

 The most studied Tregs are CD4+CD25+FOXP3+.
 FOXP3 is the transcription factor that programs the fate and suppressive function of these cells.
-There are mechanisms of central tolerance (in the thymus) and peripheral tolerance (outside the thymus).
+There are mechanisms of central tolerance (in the thymus) and peripheral tolerance (outside the thymus){% include tolerancia-en.html %}.
 Sakaguchi and others showed that part of the regulatory population is generated in the thymus, but that there are also peripherally induced Tregs derived from conventional T cells under certain signals (TGF-β, IL-2).
 Mechanisms of suppression: Tregs employ multiple mechanisms — production of anti-inflammatory cytokines (IL-10, TGF-β), expression of CTLA-4 that modulates antigen-presenting cells, local consumption of IL-2 (depriving other cells), and metabolic alteration of the microenvironment (e.g., adenosine production via CD39/CD73).
+{% include mecanismo-treg-en.html %}
-Transfer experiments, mouse models with FOXP3 deletion (the "scurfy" phenotype in mice) and clinical findings in IPEX (a human syndrome associated with FOXP3 mutations) were crucial to establish causality.
+Transfer experiments, mouse models with FOXP3 deletion (the "scurfy" phenotype in mice{% include scurfy-en.html %}) and clinical findings in IPEX (a human syndrome associated with FOXP3 mutations) were crucial to establish causality.

 ![Experiment that inspired Sakaguchi](https://www.nobelprize.org/uploads/2025/10/popular-medicineprize2025-figure4.jpg)